Yeo In-hyung: Career

 In December 2019, Yeo was promoted to brigadier general.
 In December 2022, he was appointed as the Joint Chiefs of Staff's Chief Directorate of Operations.
 In November 2023, He was promoted to lieutenant general and appointed as Defense Counterintelligence Commander.

 In October 2024, Yeo hung up pictures of Chun Doo-hwan and Roh Tae-woo in the hallway of the Counterintelligence Agency's headquarters, a decision met with much controversy.
 Choo Mi-ae stated; "Unless the Counterintelligence Agency is nostalgic for the days of the Security Command in the 1980s, the pictures should be removed immediately."

+Yeo was dismissed from the Army on 29 December 2025.

 Involvement in the 2024 martial law crisis

 Early planning of martial law

 In late December 2023, Yoon allegedly first mentioned "taking emergency action" to address "difficult social issues" in referring to martial law.
 At the end of March 2024, the then-Defense Minister Shin Won-sik, concerned about the implementation of martial law, called Kim Yong-hyun and Yeo in private to discuss blocking a potential martial law order.
 Investigations revealed that Yoon met with Kim Yong-hyun, Yeo, and others about 10 times since March 2024 to discuss the imposition of martial law.
 The three started mentioning martial law more often following the PPP's defeat in the April 2024 legislative election.
 Eventually, Shin was shuffled out of the role of Defense Minister to become Director of the Office of National Security, while Kim Yong-hyun was selected to replace Shin in September 2024.

 During Kim's confirmation hearing on 2 September 2024, Kim Yong-hyun would be questioned by Representative Choo Mi-ae about his ties with Yeo, as they both attended Chungam High School.
 She would point out that Yeo had received numerous promotions during Yoon's term, stating; "General Yeo In-hyung is being promoted too quickly.
 He will probably reach full general rank by the end of Yoon Suk Yeol's term."
-Choo then asked Kim if Yeo's constant promotions were apart of a strategy to center the military around Yoon's personal agenda, which Kim denied.
+Choo then asked Kim if Yeo's constant promotions were part of a strategy to center the military around Yoon's personal agenda, which Kim denied.

-Choo also alleged that Yoon appointing Kim as Defense Minister after appointing Yeo as Defense Counterintelligence Commander was apart of a potential imposition of martial law, claiming that the idea of two graduates of the same alma mater serving as Defense Minister and Defense Counterintelligence Commander was suspicious, and that such an occurrence "has never happened before."
+Choo also alleged that Yoon appointing Kim as Defense Minister after appointing Yeo as Defense Counterintelligence Commander was part of a potential imposition of martial law, claiming that the idea of two graduates of the same alma mater serving as Defense Minister and Defense Counterintelligence Commander was suspicious, and that such an occurrence "has never happened before."
 Kim disagreed, claiming; "In the past, there have been cases where the Defense Minister and Defense Counterintelligence Commander were from the same high school."

 In November 2024, the DCC had prepared documents and other related material on declaring martial law following orders from Yeo.